Alzheimer's and Dementia, Elder Law, estate planning, Financial Planning, General Interest

-8 times named the #1 Illinois elder law estate planning attorney by Leading Lawyer Magazine, Rick has been quoted in the Wall Street Journal, AARP Magazine, TheStreet.com, and numerous newspapers and articles.
-Rick is the lead attorney for Law ElderLaw, LLP, focusing in Estate, Asset, and Retirement Taxes.
+Rick was named the #1 Illinois elder law estate planning attorney by Leading Lawyer Magazine.
+He has been quoted in the Wall Street Journal, AARP Magazine, TheStreet.com, and numerous newspapers and articles.
+Rick is the lead attorney at the Estate, Asset, and Retirement Tax law firm of Law Elder Law, LLP, focusing in Estate Planning, Guardianship, and Nursing Home Solutions.
 His goal is to give retirees an informed edge when it comes to dealing with an uncertain future.
 Get flexible retirement strategies that work during good times and bad, plus information on how you can save your home and assets from being used to pay for long term care.
 Call 800-310-3100 for your free consultation now!